18F/content-guide/pages/technical-and-interface-writing.md

 The same rules apply to pieces of text that must be used exactly as presented, such as passwords or Wi-Fi network names:

-> `someCl3v3rN4me` is the name of our WiFi network.
+> `someCl3v3rN4me` is the name of our Wi-Fi network.
 > Your password is `PleaseChangeMeSoon`.

 ### Interface elements